 (a) Explain fully why there is no conflict at all between these two quotations from Engels:

-superimposing the laws of dialectics on nature but of discovering them in it
+superimposing the laws of dialectics on nature....
+[Anti-Dühring.

 (b) Explain, too, how Lenin could possibly have known the following (other than by confining his 'research' to reading Hegel's Logic):

-(c) If the above was indeed known by Lenin -- implying that this particular thought must correspond to its "object", if what he says is in fact true --, does that mean Lenin had in fact managed to transcend the limitations of space and time, and had completed an "eternal" approximation, which, because of that, shows it wasn't "endless", after all?
+(c) If the above was indeed known by Lenin -- implying that this particular thought must have corresponded to its "object", if what it says is in fact true --, does that mean Lenin had in fact managed to transcend the limitations of space and time, and had completed just such an "eternal" approximation (which, because of that, shows it wasn't "endless", after all)?

-(d) In the light of Question One, how can comments (1) and (2) above be true if they aren't concrete, but are abstract?
+(d) In the light of Question One, how can comments (ii) and (iii) above be true if they aren't concrete, but are abstract?